The Stormbringers are flying to war. But are they prepared for what the aftermath might bring?

 About E.G. Stone

 E.G. Stone is an independent author who has been writing, quite literally, since the age of six.
-Since then, E.G. has improved rather a lot and has written (so far) twenty-two full-length novels, various short stories, a screenplay, snippets of poetry, and various blog entries that may or may not make sense.
+Since then, E.G. has improved rather a lot and has written (so far) several full-length novels, various short stories, a screenplay, snippets of poetry, and various blog entries that may or may not make sense.